Alto1988/tic-tac-toe-game/README.md

 - To start the game press start game button.
 - First player to match three in a row wins the game.
 - Press start game again after the game is over to start a new game.
-- To start match over mid game press reset button or if you want to play another person.
+- To start match over mid game, or start all over again losing previous wins, press reset button.
+If you want to play another person press the reset button also.

 # Technologies used